mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 ## Next Steps

-I started this adventure with the desire to mess with the rio window manager.
-With that said, there are a number of reaources at your disposal if you are looking to learn more about 9front or plan9:
+There are *many* reaources at your disposal if you are looking to learn more about 9front or plan9.
+Here are some of the best that I have found:

 *   http://fqa.9front.org
 *   https://pspodcasting.net/dan/blog/2019/plan9_desktop.html